hypershell/hypershell/docs/getting_started.rst

 Installation
 ------------

 `HyperShell` should be isolated within its own virtual environment and only expose the top-level entry point *script* on your `PATH`.
-The well-known `pipx <https://pipx.pypa.io/stable/>`_ utility handles all of this nicely for unprivileged users installing for themselves.
+The well-known `uv <https://docs.astral.sh/uv/>`_ utility handles all of this nicely for unprivileged users installing for themselves.

 See the :ref:`installation <install>` guide for more options and additional notes and recommendations.

 .. tab:: uv